-Growth in discretionary general fund revenues has been above inflation but below that of the US economy, and Fitch expects that trend to continue.
+Growth in total general fund revenues has been above inflation but below that of the U.S. economy, and Fitch expects that trend to continue.
 State law limits the county's independent ability to raise revenues to permits, fines and charges for services.